Pets... People... Practice in Prince Rupert.

 The quality of our team allows us to keep the promises we make to our clients and their pets.
 Attracting the best veterinary talent demands a level of respect and a commitment to supporting, motivating, empowering, and educating our team members.
-Our Associate Veterinarian and Veterinary Technician compensation package reflects the quality we're looking for.
+Our Associate Veterinarian and Veterinary Technologist compensation package reflects the quality we're looking for.

 Professional Dues & CE Budget

 It's About So Much More Than A Paycheque

 For the team at the Pacific Coast Veterinary Hospital, the real reward comes from working in a supportive, progressive environment where each individual is recognized for their unique contributions.
 We love our patients, we adore our clients and we are fully committed our veterinary practice.